kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 ## Reversing

 You might be thinking “Why would I ever want to run an animation in reverse?”
 A good use case is when you’re working with gesture-driven interfaces.
 Imagine using something like a swipe gesture to dismiss a presented view, where, during the dismiss animation, the user decides not to dismiss it, and swipes back slightly in the other direction.

+$[=s=]

 A Property Animator can take all of this into account and run the animation back to the start point, without having to store or recalculate anything.

 To demonstrate this in the sample app, you’re going to change the function of the **Animate** button.
 If you tap it while an animation is running, it’s going to reverse the animation.